afcapel/stimulus-autocomplete/README.md

 <ul class="list-group" data-autocomplete-target="results" style="max-height: 10rem; overflow-y: scroll;"></ul>
 ```

-You may also add your own class(es) to the selected item with `data-autcomplete-selected-class="active"` to visualize the current selected item when navigating with up and down keys.
+Stimulus Autocomplete adds a default `.active` class to the currently selected result.
+You can use another class instead of `.active` with the `data-autcomplete-selected-class` attribute.

 ## Events